mounaiban/slowcomb/README.rst

 * Create a more user-friendly Test Planner.
 The current ``plan.py`` isn't exactly *Fit for Public Use*.

+Usability
+#########
+* Increase limit on the number of terms addressable by Combinatorial Units.
+  Current methods of deriving terms place strict limits on the number of terms in a CU.

+  * To be truly useful, Combinatorial Units must be able to handle a large number of terms.

 Long Term (indefinite schedule)
 *******************************